Performance Breakdown

 How to Use This Tool

-Toggle the formula at the top—NFL for pros, NCAA for college.
-Input your five stats (decimals accepted for season averages).
+Toggle the formula at the top for NFL or NCAA.
+Enter the five passing stats, including decimals for season averages if needed.
 The rating calculates instantly.

 What the numbers mean: NFL ratings—90 is good, 100 is great, 110+ is elite.
 NCAA ratings run 50-80 points higher.
 The comparison chart shows both formulas side-by-side.